What is laser hair removal?

 - Thyroid problems

 - Steroid use

 Most people, even with a medical condition, are treatable and achieve great results permanently removing their unwanted body hair.
 Diagnosing a medical condition prior to treatment will help Body Details to treat you more effectively and better explain to you what to expect before, during, and after treatment.
-When in doubt, please schedule a free consultation and one of our laser experts will be able to better discuss your concerns and any conditions that may bar you from treatment.
+When in doubt, please schedule a free virtual consultation and one of our laser experts will be able to better discuss your concerns and any conditions that may bar you from treatment.